xapian/xapian/xapian-core/docs/tests.rst

 You'll notice in ``apitest.cc`` that it runs all appropriate test groups against each backend that is being built.
-The backends are inmemory, multi, brass, chert, flint, remoteprog and remotetcp.
+The backends are inmemory, multi, brass, chert, remoteprog and remotetcp.
 If you need to create a new test group with different requirements to any current ones, put it in the appropriate api\_ file (or create a new one, and add it into Makefile.am) and remember to add the group to all pertinent